-The process is actually fairly straightforward and, once mastered, should take fewer than five minutes per ear.
+The process is fairly straightforward and, once mastered, should take fewer than five minutes per ear.
 A probe microphone is inserted into the ear, and hearing aid output is measured on a chart, where different test results (directional, noise reduction, feedback suppression and frequency lowering) can be compared.
 This objective process utilizes scientific data rather than guesswork to provide true data.

 The Doctors’ Hearing Center at Hunterdon Otolaryngology & Allergy Associates treats patients on an individual basis with their unique ear acoustics in mind, which is why we offer real-ear measurement.
 We are committed to our patient-first philosophy, and we always go the extra mile to verify that your hearing aids are performing to the highest standard possible.

 Call Hunterdon Otolaryngology & Allergy Associates for more information or to schedule an appointment.(908) 788-9131